 Edward Norton and Naomi Watts star in this heartfelt and beautiful romantic drama film about a British Doctor fighting a cholera epidemic in China while also being married to a woman who doesn’t love him.

 Romance and forgiveness take center stage in this powerful love story.
-With a fantastic script and impressive performances, The Painted Veil is a romance movie everyone should see.
+With a fantastic script and impressive performances, The Painted Veil is an exceptional romance movie.

 #35 PEARL HARBOR (2006)